Oluwasanu/Oluwasanu/README.md

 - 👋 Hi, I’m @Oluwasanu
-- 👀 I’m interested in finance, data science, machine learning and artificial intelligence.
+- 👀 I’m interested in finance, data science, blockchain development.
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently blockchain development.
-- 💞️ I’m looking to collaborate on any Data science and AI project
+- 💞️ I’m looking to collaborate on any finance, data science and blockchain project.
 - 📫 You can reach me on oluwasanutemitope@gmail.com

 <!---